Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Abstract

 \section{Abstract}

-This paper shows a polynomial-time algorithm, that given a general matroid $M_1 = (X, \mathcal{I}_1)$ and $k-1$ partition matroids $ M_2, \ldots, M_k$, produces a coloring of the intersection $M = \cap_{i=1}^k M_i$ using at most $1+\sum_{i=1}^k \left(\chi(M_i) -1\right)$ colors.
-This is the first polynomial-time $O(1)$-approximation algorithm for matroid intersection coloring where one of the matroids may be a general matroid.
-Leveraging the fact that all of the standard combinatorial matroids reduce to partition matroids at a loss of a factor of two in the chromatic number, this algorithm also yields a polynomial-time $O(1)$-approximation algorithm for matroid intersection coloring in the case where each of the matroids $ M_2, \ldots, M_k$ are one of the standard combinatorial types.
+This paper shows a polynomial-time algorithm that, given a general matroid $M_1$ and $k-1$ partition matroids $ M_2, \ldots, M_k$, produces a coloring of the intersection $M = \cap_{i=1}^k M_i$ using at most $1+\sum_{i=1}^k \left(\chi(M_i) -1\right)$ colors.
+This is the first polynomial-time $O(k)$-approximation algorithm for matroid intersection coloring where one of the matroids may be a general matroid.
+Leveraging the fact that most of the standard combinatorial matroids reduce to partition matroids at a loss of a factor of two in the chromatic number, this algorithm also yields a polynomial-time $O(k)$-approximation algorithm for matroid intersection coloring in the case where each of the matroids $ M_2, \ldots, M_k$ are one of these standard combinatorial types.
+Even when $k = 2$, the previous best-known approximation ratio was $O(\log n)$ via a reduction to Set Cover.